‘Big Brother 19’ Spoilers: HoH Paul Calls Jessica’s Bluff – Temptation Competition Players Revealed

 — Hollywood Outbreak (@hollyoutbreak) July 28, 2017

 At about 1 p.m. on Friday, the houseguests learned about the Temptation Competition, but the live feeds were down while Big Brother made the reveal to them.
 We will see what was said and their reactions on the BB19 episode on Sunday, July 30.
-Then, a little before 3 p.m. on Friday, July 28, the Big Brother 19 live feeds went dark presumably so HGs could announce if they will play in the comp and the feeds stayed dark so it seems Big Brother might have gone from self-nominations to play directly into the temptation comp itself.
+Then, a little before 3 p.m. on Friday, July 28, the Big Brother 19 live feeds went dark presumably so HGs could announce if they will play in the competition and the feeds stayed dark, so it seems Big Brother might have gone from self-nominations to play directly into the temptation competition itself.

-Who will participate in the temptation comp?
+Who will participate in the temptation competition?

 Paul isn’t eligible to play since he’s HoH, according to Paul’s statements on the live feeds.
 Kevin declined to play since he knows he’s not at risk of nomination, but losing could send him to the chopping block.
-Alex considered playing to try and block Cody from winning the comp.
+Alex considered playing to try and block Cody from winning the competition.
 Matt said he wouldn’t play unless Paul told him to – and then Paul told him to.
 Jason said he will play and isn’t scared of the block if he loses.
 It makes sense that some would participate so that Cody wouldn’t win automatically if he’s the only one to play.

 Jess 'Are you putting me up' Paul 'no' Jess 'see Alex is going up for sure' Cody #BB19 pic.twitter.com/ufoILMSAnW